JayZeeDesign/reddit-test/reddit01/instructions/setup_auth.md

 It uses Clerk for authentication and integrates Supabase to store user profiles.

+Write the complete code for every step.
+Do not get lazy.
+Write everything that is needed.

+Your goal is to completely finish whatever the user asks for.

+Don't update .env.local, assume user already updated it

 ## Helpful Links

 If you get stuck, refer to the following links: